Explore Switzerland

 Address: Polybahn: Central station (Hauptbahnhof).
 Rigiblick: Seilbahn Zurich

 Trains, buses, trams and bikes are common ways of getting around Zurich.
-To get above the bustling streets and cobbled walkways, hop onto either the Polybahn or Rigiblick Funicular for panoramic views of the city and Lake Zurich.
+To get above the bustling streets and cobbled walkways, travellers should hop onto either the Polybahn or Rigiblick Funicular for panoramic views of the city and Lake Zurich.
 The traditional Polybahn was first opened in 1889 to solve the transport problem of students travelling from central Zurich to the University of Technology, which is situated on the towering Zürichberg hill.
-Recently renovated, the Polybahn has maintained its classic Swiss appearance and continues to haul students and tourists to the Polyterasse viewpoint.
+The Polybahn has maintained its classic Swiss appearance and continues to haul students and tourists to the Polyterasse viewpoint.
 Serving an attractive neighbourhood north of Zurich, the Rigiblick Funicular rewards travellers with a sweeping panoramic view of the city and the unmistakable Mount Rigi (1797m).

 Museum of Design Zurich